 We use a simple pricing system, which is based on the cost per 1000 words.

-The price we quote is fully inclusive and will be the price you will pay to get your book edited.
+The price we quote is fully inclusive.
 There are no hidden costs.

-The price includes all editing, consultation, and after-edit care.
+The price includes all editorial feedback, consultation, and after-edit care.

-To calculate the cost of your edit, add your book's word count.
+To calculate the cost, just add your book's word count.

 Complete the form to get started...

 "This was far the best and easiest editing process that I have been through.
 Gary’s editing took my book to the next level.

 I am delighted with the outcome and I will definitely use Bubblecow to edit my next novel.
 Highly recommended."

 SL Beaumont, award winner author of the The Kat Munro Thrillers series.